 Many homeowners may overlook the importance of a good water heater and the surprisingly high price tag of having hot water.
 The average family spends $400 to $600 a year on the luxury of having hot showers and warm water.
 This price is partly because conventional water heaters are famously inefficient; they can account for up to 20 percent of your entire utility bill.
 That’s why many homeowners are switching to heat pump water heaters and other energy-efficient options.

-Before deciding on a heat pump water heater, you should know how they work.
+But let’s take a closer look at how these innovative systems work.
 While most water heaters rely on gas or electricity to generate heat, heat pump water heaters are different – in fact, these pumps don’t generate any heat directly.
 Instead, they pull heat in from the air, which is then delivered to the unit’s storage tank.
 This process is how refrigerators work, but heat pump water heaters do the reverse while a fridge expels hot air.
 Because they’re pulling in hot air, this makes them ideal for primarily warm climates like Louisiana!

 The Pros and Cons